Hope of Israel Ministries (Ecclesia of YEHOVAH):

 This awe-inspiring event was foretold by the prophet Isaiah, who wrote –

-And beyond all question the “one day” foretold here is that great day of Pentecost, which was the birthday of that marvelous “nation,” the like of which had never been seen in the world before.
+And beyond all question the “one day” foretold here is that great day of Shavuot/Pentecost, which was the birthday of that marvelous “nation,” the like of which had never been seen in Israel before.

 Not only that, but there is a remarkable significance in the words, “Before she travailed she brought forth” -- because the earthly Zion’s real “travail” did not come upon her until 40 years later when the Roman legions destroyed Jerusalem.
 YEHOVAH God, in His mercy and in answer to Yeshua’s prayer on the tree for his murderers, granted a reprieve for that space of time.
 Those distresses, which Yeshua himself foretold -- that “great tribulation, such as was not since the beginning of the world” (Matthew 24:21) -- were termed by him “the beginning of sorrows,” literally birth pangs (Matthew 24:8).
 Therefore, this prophecy of the Messiah strikingly confirmed and also helps interpret that of the prophet Isaiah.